tichavskym/prl/README.md

 ## TODO

-- [ ] Should I check for MPIStatus
+- [ ] Should I check for MPIStatus?